Is Pomade Good for Curly Hair?

 How to Apply Pomade to Curly Hair (Step-by-Step)

-3. Work into damp hair: Focus mids-to-ends, not the scalp.
-Damp hair helps spread evenly.
+Work into damp hair.
+Focus on the mid-lengths to ends, not the scalp.
+Damp hair spreads the product more evenly.

-4. Scrunch upward: Encourage your curl pattern and avoid stiffness.
+Scrunch upward.
+Encourage your curl pattern and avoid stiffness.

-5. Air dry: Provides a natural look or diffuses for volume.
+Air dry.
+Provides a natural look or diffuses for volume.

-💡 Styling products tip: For added hydration, layer pomade with a leave-in or conditioner.
-This combo works especially well for long hair or thick hair.
+For extra hydration, layer pomade over a leave-in or conditioner.
+Works especially well on longer or thicker hair.

 Which Pomade Works Best for Your Hair Type?